 Nukunu trainee Anil Samy along with MLT staff covered a number of topics with those who attended.
 The session kicked off with an introduction into the sounds and spelling system of Nukunu, and as part of this activity the group listened to recordings of Nukunu man Gilbert Bramfield from the 1960s.
-Some of these sound files are currently available on the Nukunu page here.

 The group then used the Nukunu dictionary to explore family terms such as mother, cousin and brother to use together at home.
 Attendees then got in pairs and practised conversation in Nukunu, such as asking each other’s name and if they are well.
 Those who attended were provided with a set of flash cards to help learn new words at home.

 Having Anil facilitate the workshop was a key factor in the success of the day.
 Ensuring workshops are run by community for community is a key ingredient to the success the MLT has had with facilitating workshops over the last 9 years.
 Allowing community members to engage with their language in an environment that feels appropriate them is the key to success of workshops like this.

 Lyn and Estelle from the Far West Language Centre also held an introductory Master-Apprentice session with the group.
 This introductory session was one of a series of workshops and sessions Lyn and Estelle have been running over the last 2 weeks while in Adelaide.